C333D/php-fpm/README.md

 The parameter "-p", "-a" and "-t" are required - the other ones are optional!

-If "-n" is specified then any user interactions are omitted.
-This means that the current php websocket will be overwritten if there is already an installed php version of the same branch!
+If "-n" is specified then any user interactions are omitted. **THIS MEANS THAT THE CURRENT PHP WEBSOCKET WILL BE OVERWRITTEN** if there is already an installed php version of the same branch!
+The exsiting php directorys will be backed up!

 If "-c custom-string" is specified then php will be installed to /opt/your-php-version-YOUR-CUSTOM-STRING/ [this is useful if you want to installed the same version multiple times]!